2024–25 Première Ligue: Play-offs

 The top four teams from the regular season qualify for the play-offs.
 In the semi-finals, the team that finished first plays the team which finished fourth.
 Rest of the two teams would face each other.

-The winner of the play-offs is crowned the champion for the 2024–25 season.
-Both finalists secure a direct qualification to the 2025–26 Champions League league stage.
-The team which finished third in the regular season qualifies for the third round of the 2025–26 Champions League, unless the team which finished fourth win the play-offs.
+The winner of the play-offs is crowned the champion for the 2024–25 season and secures the first qualification spot for the 2025–26 Champions League.
+The remaining two qualification spots are given to the two best-ranked teams based on the regular season standings (excluding the play-off winner).
+The first two spots are for the league phase while the third spot is for the third qualifying round.